HistoryHoly Family Nursing and Midwifery Training College (HFNMTC) - Berekum

 The Minsitry of Health has signed a Memorandum of Understanding with the Kwame Nkrumah University of Science and Technology and the University of Ghana, Legon to get all Nursing and Midwifery Training Colleges affiliated to the Universities to facilitate the award of diplomas to their Nursing and Midwifery graduates respectively.

-In September, 2014, a satellite campus at St. Mary's Hospital was established.
+In September 2014, a satellite campus at St. Mary Hospital was established.
 This became very necessary as a result of inadequate infrastructure at the mother campus and the high demand of quality health professionals in the country.

-Since its establishement in 1957, the College has gone through the administration of 19 principals.
+Since its establishment in 1957, the College has gone through the administration of 19 principals.

 Search